Table of Contents

 1. Overwatering:

-One of the most common pitfalls gardeners face when growing citrus trees in pots is the temptation to overwater.
+One of the most common mistakes gardeners make when growing citrus trees in pots is the temptation to overwater.
 That is, watering too often.
-Citrus trees are resilient, but drowning them in excessive moisture can lead to root rot, which is the breakdown of the roots, and other issues like mealy bug and other pests.
+Citrus trees are resilient, but drowning them in excessive moisture can lead to root rot, which is the breakdown of the roots, as well as other issues like mealy bug and other pests.
+Overwatering can also cause leaves to turn yellow and drop.

 Our preferred choice for potting soil is Four Winds DIY Primo Potting Soil Mix.
 Its well-balanced composition ensures proper drainage, preventing the perils of overwatering.
 (Click here to read more about watering your fruit trees.)

-Choosing the right soil is a game-changer in container gardening, and citrus trees are no exception.
-The wrong soil can lead to poor drainage, nutrient deficiencies, and hinder the overall health of your citrus plants.
+Choosing the right soil is a very important when you are growing citrus trees in pots.
+The wrong soil mix can lead to poor drainage, nutrient deficiencies, and hinder the overall health of your citrus plants.
+To use a readily available potting mix, we recommend a 5-1-1 combination, which is: 5 parts bark, 1 part citrus potting soil and 1 part perlite.

 3. Not Fertilizing:

 Regular fertilization is key to ensuring your potted citrus trees receive the nutrients they need for robust growth and bountiful fruit production.
-The only nutrients that your tree will have is provided by the soil mix and supplemental fertilizer applications.
+Unlike trees planted in the ground, the only nutrients that your tree will have is provided by the soil mix and supplemental fertilizer applications, so it is up to you, the grower, to make those available for your tree.
+Not fertilizing your tree seasonally can lead to yellowing leaves, no flower or fruit production, and slower growth.

-Here, we recommend incorporating Romeo Fertilizer or G&B Organics Fruit and Citrus Tree Fertilizer into your routine.
+We recommend incorporating Romeo Plant Food or G&B Organics Fruit and Citrus Tree Fertilizer into your routine.
 These fertilizers are formulated to provide the essential nutrients citrus trees crave.
-Strike a balance – fertilize according to the recommended guidelines, typically during the growing season, which is early spring to early fall.
+Strike a balance and fertilize according to the recommended guidelines, typically during the growing season, which is early spring to early fall.